 3. Rocket Stove

-Plus, they don’t require a ton of fuel to get them going.
+Plus, they don’t require a lot of fuel to get them going.
 So if an emergency happens, and you don’t have a lot of firewood, then this option would be great because you only have to grab a few twigs and smaller pieces of wood to have enough heat to cook a whole meal.

-So if you are on a budget but still need a powerless option to cook your food, then consider a rocket stove.
+If you are on a budget but still need a powerless option to cook your food, then consider a rocket stove.
 They can be made quite quickly, very inexpensively, and are absolutely efficient.

 4. Barbeque Grill